waywardphilosopher/lookingforwisdom/content/projects/_index.md

 ---
-title: My works
+title: Projects and Books
-description: I shows only the best websites and portfolios built completely with passion, simplicity & creativity!
+description: A selection of projects and books from the Looking for Wisdom and Wind&Bones team.
 ---